H5N1 Bird Flu: What You Need to Know

 (The term “highly pathogenic” relates to how the virus impacts birds, not necessarily humans.
 There is also a low pathogenic avian influenza [LPAI] that usually causes mild illness in birds and poultry; however, some LPAI strains can mutate into strains that can cause severe illness and even death in poultry.)

 In February 2022, the virus began causing sporadic outbreaks of HPAI H5N1 in backyard and commercial poultry flocks in the U.S., causing serious illness and death in infected chickens.
-The number of outbreaks has increased and spread over time—as of May 2024, the CDC reported poultry outbreaks in 48 states.
+The number of outbreaks has increased and spread over time—by mid-December 2024, the CDC reported that 49 states had been affected by poultry outbreaks.

-Altogether, there have been four human cases in the U.S. and none involved person-to-person spread—all were infected after exposure to animals presumed to have bird flu.
-The first case, reported in April 2022 in Colorado, involved a person who reported mild symptoms after being exposed to poultry also presumed to be infected, although this case may have been a contamination of the nasal passages with the virus as opposed to an actual infection, according to the CDC.
+The first reported case of bird flu in humans in the U.S. was reported in April 2022 in Colorado; a person reported mild symptoms after being exposed to poultry.
+(However, this case may have been a contamination of the nasal passages with the virus as opposed to an actual infection, according to the CDC.)
+More than two years later, in 2024, there have been 61 more reported cases involving exposures to poultry and cows.

-2. Why is there concern about bird flu infecting cows?
+2. Why is there concern about bird flu infecting cows and pigs?

-Dairy cows are a “new and unexpected host” of the H5N1 virus, and the spread of the virus among cows is a sign that it could mutate in them, making it easier for it to spread to other animals or potentially humans, according to the CDC.
+Both pigs and dairy cows are “new and unexpected" hosts of the H5N1 virus, and the spread of the virus among cows is a sign that it could mutate in them, making it easier for it to spread to other animals or potentially humans, according to the CDC.

-Many experts are concerned about the possibility of this virus infecting pigs at some point, because pigs can be infected with both human and animal flu viruses, adds Dr. Roberts.
-“Then, we have this sort of mixing pot, where you can get a genetic reassortment of different flu strains.
-That's really the big, long-term concern that could take years or decades—if it were to happen,” he says.
+Experts have been concerned about the possibility of the virus infecting pigs at some point, because pigs have been infected in the past with both human and animal flu viruses, adds Dr. Roberts.
+“Then, we have this sort of mixing pot, where you can get a genetic reassortment of different flu strains,” he says.
+In 2009, the virus H1N1, also known as “swine flu,” was the result of a reassortment of multiple virus strains in pigs; it spread rapidly in people and led to a worldwide pandemic that lasted more than a year.

 3. Is anyone at risk for bird flu?